Chuck-Brosnan/3d_Scanner/README.md

 # 3d_Scanner

+This program is awful, but sections may prove useful to anyone using the TOF10120 distance sensor, or PCA9685 LED controller (in servo applications).

 Reference program for converting distance sensor readings into 3d geometry.
-Also contains Linux C code for servo control using PCA9685 16 Channel 12 Bit PWM Servo Driver (which is actually an LED driver chip).